mjsobrep/config_files/README.md

 before opening your text editor.
 You may find that you also need to pip install flake8, etc. after sourcing ROS stuff.

+## Display issues
+Your display is being dynamic, but you have a desktop?
+Install arandr, setup a config script, and then run it at startup